“Food is not about impressing people. It’s about making them feel comfortable.”

 - Add in the fried chicken

-- Stir, transfer to a plate, and serve with lemon wedges and onion rings and take a bow to a round of applause!
+Stir, transfer to a plate, and serve with lemon wedges and onion rings.

 1) Chilies vary in pungency at times, so use caution while adding them.
 Sometimes a couple of them can make a dish really hot.
 I usually chop the tip off and carefully take a whiff.
 The strong pungent ones smell strong and pungent from a distance.
 So there!
 Use caution and experience and your instincts.